cockroachdb/docs/src/current/v23.2/cluster-virtualization-overview.md

 Refer to the [Known Limitations](#known-limitations) section for further detail.
 {{site.data.alerts.end}}

-This page gives an overview of _cluster virtualization_ in CockroachDB {{page.version.version}}.
+{% include_cached new-in.html version="v23.2" %} This page gives an overview of _cluster virtualization_ in CockroachDB {{page.version.version}}.
 Cluster virtualization allows you to separate a cluster's _control plane_ from its _data plane_.
 The cluster's control plane manages cluster nodes and node-to-node traffic, while its data plane reads data from and writes data to the cluster's storage.

 {{site.data.alerts.callout_success}}
 Cluster virtualization is enabled automatically when you configure [Physical Cluster Replication]({% link {{ page.version.version }}/physical-cluster-replication-overview.md %}).